 The energy produced by creatine is sent to the brain to prevent tiredness of the body that may lead to other fatigue symptoms.

-Side Effects of Creatine
+Possible Side Effects of Creatine

 Every supplement has a common side effect, just like normal medications.
-Well known side effects of creatine include:
+Well-known side effects of creatine include:

 - Bloating: Bloating is the most common side effect of creatine.
 Bloating is caused by water retention in the muscles.